smarty-project/page/index.md

-# Welcome to the SSF SMARTY project page.
+# Welcome to the SSF SMARTY project page

 This web page showcases the research outputs of project SMARTY.
 Additional information also available on the [Lund University research portal](https://portal.research.lu.se/sv/projects/s%C3%A4kra-mjukvaruuppdateringar-f%C3%B6r-den-smarta-staden).